fjarri/reikna/doc/source/tutorial-basic.rst

     comp = TestComputation(ctx)

-The class is described here just for reference, the detailed explanation about writing your own computation classes is given in :ref:`the guide <guide-writing-a-computation>`.
+The details of creating the ``TestComputation`` class are not important for this example; they are provided here just for the sake of completeness.
-Its initial transformation tree looks like:
+The initial transformation tree of ``comp`` object looks like:

 (pic with base values out, in1, in2, param)